Morningstar485/MDT_OpCheck_Application-SLB/README.md

 The UX is defined in .py files (the naming is self explanatory, the controllers use a *_c.py at the end to differentiate them from normal UX files) which use an algorithmic enable/disable mechanism, which can be easily altered

-The file meta data manager has the functions which interprets the user inputs that are passed and generated the reports whenever called.
+The file meta data manager has the functions which interprets the user inputs that are passed and report generator uses the processed information to print the reports whenever called.